-Dr. Marcel Widrig, Senior Vice President of Freemont International, and a former Partner and Global Private Wealth Leader at PwC, is based in Zurich, Switzerland.
+Dr. Marcel Widrig is the Senior Vice President of Freemont International, and a former PwC Partner and Global Private Wealth Leader in Zurich, Switzerland.

-In the last quarter of a century, the majority of the world’s billionaires have made their fortunes in industry's ‘sweet spots’ of technology, finance, retail, and consumer services, yet in the last two years this has changed, with the Covid‑19 crisis accelerating that change.
-Rather than focusing on particular industries, the cohort of billionaires grew by entrepreneurs using technology to change a given business model, product, or service, irrespective of industry.
-Those making rigorous use of these new means have pulled ahead while the remainder have lagged.
-This was highlighted in the most recent study from 2020 conducted by UBS and PwC — called Billionaires Insights.
+In the last quarter of a century, the majority of the world’s billionaires have made their fortunes in industry's ‘sweet spots’ of technology, finance, retail, and consumer services, yet in the last two years this has changed, with the Covid-19 crisis accelerating that change.
+Rather than by focusing on particular industries, the cohort of billionaires grew by entrepreneurs using technology to change a given business model, product, or service, irrespective of industry.1

-For example, imagine that a billionaire, resident in Germany, having built up a German‑headquartered multi‑national group, would like to move to London in 2022, since his adult children live there with their families.
+For example, imagine that a billionaire who resides in Germany, having built up a, multi‑national group headquartered in Germany, would like to move to London in 2023, since his adult daughter lives there with her family.
 The billionaire wants to enjoy the cultural life in the British capital, as well as finally have more time for his children and grandchildren.
 Yet he may find it challenging to move out of Germany due to the exit taxes that would be triggered.
 Based on tax legislation, he might be forced to sell part of his business to pay the exit taxes or to embark on a tax and residence plan that would eventually allow these tax consequences to be deferred, and further to mitigate dividend‑withholding tax exposures.

 First, family members residing in several different territories may trigger limited or unlimited tax liabilities in all or some of the respective countries in which they are domiciled.
 Second, billionaires are often linked to businesses that are also international and therefore also catalyze multiple tax liabilities.
 Third, transferring assets within the family may initiate inheritance or gift tax consequences, which are less coordinated at an international level than corporate or individual income taxes.